Find answers in our frequently asked questions about waste at UCLA

 Single-stream is a fancy term for co-mingled or mixed recycling.
 Under this system, all recyclables can be placed into the same bin.
 They are then sorted on the back end by a waste management or recycling company.
 This “single-stream” is simpler and more convenient for the individual.
 It is highly effective and is used by many communities, schools, and businesses around the world.
-Using a single-stream system will help UCLA reach its 90% waste diversion (not going to a landfill) goals.
-(Back to FAQ’s)
+Using a single-stream system will help UCLA reach its 90% waste diversion goals.

-Yes, there can be some additional contamination, but the increase in recycling collection makes up for it.
+There can be some additional contamination, but the increase in recycling collection makes up for it.
 Food and liquids are what causes “contamination” of recyclables and they should not be placed into the mixed recycling bins.
-(Back to FAQ’s)

-Slightly, but the increase in recycling makes up for this.
-Landfill space is limited and so are our planet’s resources.
+It’s important to recycle as landfill space is limited and so are our planet’s resources.
 This means trash will have to be trucked further and further away if we reach capacity with our current landfills.
-In addition, more raw materials will be required if we do not promote a circular economy.
-(Back to FAQ’s)
+In addition, more raw materials such as precious metals or trees will be required if we do not promote a circular economy.

 Where does our recycling go?

 What about compost?

-What can I do if my apartment building doesn’t have recycling bins?
+What can I do if my apartment doesn’t have recycling or compost bins?

-You can contact your building manager about receiving recycling services from your waste hauler.
+You can contact your building manager about receiving recycling and/or composting services from your waste hauler.
 The L.A.
-County Recycling Ordinance mandates all waste haulers to provide this service, it also allows these haulers to charge a fee, but this fee is usually only between $0.50-$3.00 per month.
-(Back to FAQ’s)
+County Recycling Ordinance in addition to State Policy SB1383 mandates all waste haulers to provide these services, it also allows these haulers to charge a fee, but this fee is usually only between $0.50-$3.00 per month.